shepard-liu/arcgis-react-calcite-template/ReadMe.md

-# Template ArcGIS API for JavaScript Using React Project
+# ArcGIS API for JavaScript With React

 A generally configured project for developing integerated apps.